Bereaved families call for more urgency after meeting Boris Johnson | ExBulletin

 He also gave his support to the National Covid Memorial Wall, suggesting it could become a permanent national memorial.

-Mr Johnson held a private meeting with representatives of the Covid-19 bereaved families for justice in the UK on Tuesday afternoon, more than a year after pledging to meet those bereaved by the pandemic.
+Mr Johnson held a private meeting on Tuesday afternoon with representatives of Covid-19 Bereved Families for Justice UK, more than a year after promising to meet those bereaved by the pandemic.

 It is understood that Mr Johnson did not apologize for the time it took to meet with the families.

-In a meeting that lasted just over an hour and was held outdoors at the request of families, five people recounted how their loved ones caught the virus and died.
+In a meeting that lasted just over an hour and was held outdoors at the request of families, five people explained how their loved ones caught the virus and died.

 The prime minister reportedly told the group he did not think it would be practical to hold a rapid review focused on key areas earlier than that, when it could take healthcare workers away from the frontlines.